pink-room/peanuts/README.md

 Even tho the code above is simple, it has 2 main flaws:

-1. You always need to remember to copy the old state to create a new state;
+1. You always need to remember to copy the current state to create a new state;
 2. Due to that, you need to write the same code over and over again.

-Peanuts is a very simple library that uses KSP and KotlinPoet in order to simplify your life while updating screen states.
+Peanuts is a very simple library that uses KSP and KotlinPoet to simplify the screen state updates.
 It will automatically generate an extension function for you, like this one:

 ````kotlin
 fun MutableStateFlow<MyScreenState>.update(isLoading: Boolean = value.isLoading, ...) =